arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 Now select the "Generate features" tab on the "Syntiant" page.
 On this page press the green "Generate features" button, if you have collected 15 minutes of data as suggested in the previous step this will take some time to complete.
 Now a visualization of the data can be seen on the right.
 Here you can easily see if the different classes of data collected separate, this can help you figure out if the desired phrase will be easily differentiated from the noise and random words recorded.

-Now that the settings are correct and we have the data for the model it needs to be trained.
+Now that the settings are correct and we have the data for the model it is time to train it.

 ### Training the Model